joelhawksley/identity/components/slides.md

 # [fit] Standards

-^ The reality is that our views regularly fail even the most basic standards of code quality we expect out of our Ruby classes.
+^ Our views regularly fail even the most basic standards of code quality we expect out of our Ruby classes.

 ^ Let’s go back to our example.